 Why The Outsourced GC Model Works for Both Scaling Businesses & Attorneys

 Let’s talk about fractional executives.
 It’s a concept on the rise across many industries.
 Fractional CFOs, CMOs, Security leaders (CISOs)… if you can think of the title, you can find a “fractional” executive to fill the role.
-For scaling companies that need experienced leadership, but don’t have the demand or budget to hire someone full time, a fractional executive is a fabulous solution.
-They bring the expertise, advisement, and management experience businesses need, without the big commitment and salary.
+For scaling businesses and companies that need experienced leadership, but don’t have the demand or budget to hire someone full time, a fractional executive is a fabulous solution.
+These professionals bring the expertise, advisement, and management experience businesses need, without the big commitment and salary.

 This model has been proven with most executive titles, and we’re betting big that it works for companies that need legal leadership too.
 Up until recently, businesses would outsource all of their legal needs to law firms until it became economically prohibitive (that’s fancy for “it costs too much.”)
 The next option was to hire in-house general counsel.
 For most growth-stage companies, the need isn’t really there to justify this hire, but the perception is that it may be less expensive than what they were paying law firms or will get them more proactive and practical legal.